Addicted (web series): Production

-Prior to Addicted, boys' love dramas were understood to belong in a very specific genre with a very specific audience base, hence the series wasn't expected to reach mainstream success.
+Prior to Addicted, Boys' Love dramas were understood to belong in a very specific genre with a very specific audience base, hence the series wasn't expected to reach mainstream success.

 Synopsis

-Ever since he was young, Bai Luo Yin (Xu Weizhou) has been living with his careless but loving father, Bai Han Qi, and his sick grandmother.
+Ever since he was young, Bai Luoyin (Timmy Xu) has been living with his careless but loving father, Bai Hanqi, and his sick grandmother.
 When he turned 16 years old, his biological mother Jiang Yuan remarried.
-Her new husband is a high-ranking military official, Gu Wei Ting.
+Her new husband is a high-ranking military official, Gu Weiting.

-Because of his mother's death, Gu Wei Ting's son, Gu Hai (Huang Jingyu), has been harboring a deep grudge towards his father.
+Because of his mother's death, Gu Weiting's son, Gu Hai (Huang Jingyu), has been harboring a deep grudge towards his father.
 By the random hand of fate, the two step-brothers with wildly conflicting emotional backgrounds were placed in the same class at a Beijing high school, without knowing each other's background at first.
 With time, they slowly developed a special feeling toward one another.
 Their classmates, You Qi and Yang Meng, had been instrumental in the relationship.

-At times, over the course of the series some friends mention that an abbreviated combination of the boys names Hai and Luo Yin sound like “Heroin”.
+At times, over the course of the series some friends mention that an abbreviated combination of the boys names Hai and Luoyin sound like "Heroin".